 We will market your property by:

-•publishing your listing on the Peabody Sales website
+• Publishing your listing on the Peabody Sales website

-•sending your listing to thousands of interested buyers on our database
+• Sending your listing to thousands of interested buyers on our database

-Before selling your home it needs to be valued.
+Before selling your home it will need to be valued.
 For this you will need to choose a Peabody-approved valuer.
 We have a panel of surveyors who can carry out the valuation; they are all RICS-qualified and they cover the whole of London and Essex.
 Their prices range from £240 to £500.

 You will need to pay Peabody's legal fees - which cost between £450 and £500 - as well as your own solicitor's fees, which may vary.
 If the property is managed by an external management agency, there will be an addition fee to provide this information.
 Your solicitor will also advise you any other disbursements that you will need to be responsible for.

 Leasehold Information Pack